Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

-A quantitative metric of temperature then requires a universal zero.
-Historically, $T=0$ was extrapolated from gas properties.
-In the Nernst-Einstein debate, it was often associated with $p=0$.
-However, within the formalism of the Second Law, $T=0$ is uniquely defined by a reversible Carnot engine where $\Qrev_c=0$.\citep{Martin-Olalla2025c} This assignment is universal and leads directly to the Nernst heat theorem as demonstrated in (\ref{eq:6}).
-In short, if the $T$ in Nernst’s theorem is understood strictly as Carnot's temperature, then the theorem is proven by definition.
+Conversely, the historical evolution of thermodynamics and the ubiquitous reliance on empirical temperature (now formalized by the Zeroth Law) since the early eighteenth century have obscured a critical fact: in Nernst's theorem, temperature can only logically be that which arises from the Second Law.
+Consequently, $T=0$ is operationally defined by a reversible Carnot engine operating with $\Qrev_c=0$\citep{Martin-Olalla2025c}.
+This assignment is universal and leads directly to the Nernst heat theorem, as demonstrated in \eqref{eq:6}.
+In short, if the temperature $T$ in Nernst's formulation is understood strictly as Carnot's temperature \eqref{eq:3}, then the theorem is proven by definition.
+Otherwise, one would be forced to accept the contradiction that $T=0$ lacks a universal, meaningful physical characterization while simultaneously performing operational limits such as $T \to 0$.

-This assignment involves a limit process that is necessarily consistent with Planck's statement.
-Figure~\ref{fig:master}A illustrates a generalized Carnot cycle $abcda$ consisting of two reversible isotherms ($ab$ and $cd$) and two processes ($bc$ and $da$) differing only by a shift in entropy.
-Because the heat exchanges in $bc$ and $da$ balance, the cycle remains binary.
-In $ab$, the experimentalist determines a finite $\Delta S$ taken from the boiler.
+The assignment $T=0$ requires a limit process that is necessarily consistent with Planck's statement of the Second Law.\citep{Martin-Olalla2026b} Figure~\ref{fig:master}A illustrates the generalized Carnot's cycle described in section~\ref{sec:form-struct-prer} $abcda$ consisting of two reversible isotherms ($ab$ and $cd$) and two processes ($bc$ and $da$) differing only by a shift in entropy.
+With the heat exchanges in $bc$ and $da$ canceling out, the cycle $abcda$ remains a binary engine.
+In $ab$, the experimentalist determines a finite $\Delta S$ taken from the boiler requiring a mechanical action $x_1\to x_2$.
 In $cd$, the full domain of the mechanical parameter is utilized to reject that same $\Delta S$ at the cooler's temperature, measured by the ratio $\Qrev_c/\Delta S$.
-As $\Delta S \to 0$, the engine degenerates into a round trip with unit efficiency but no net heat or work, preserving the integrity of Planck's statement.\citep{liboff-physicsessays-94} In contrast, applying this to Figure~\ref{fig:master}B reveals the fundamental problem: at $T=0$, the cycle either negates Planck's statement or becomes ill-defined, leaving absolute zero without a meaningful thermodynamic characterization.
+Making $x_2$ closer to $x_1$, $\Delta S$ at the boiler will decrease and $T^\star_c$ will decrease as well.
+As $x_2$ approaches $x_1$ at $T_b$, $\Delta S$ approaches zero, in the limit the four-stroke engine degenerates into a round trip: a two-stroke engine with unit efficiency but no net heat or work, preserving the integrity of Planck's statement.
+In contrast, applying this to Figure~\ref{fig:master}B reveals the fundamental problem: at $T=0$, the cycle either negates the Second Law or becomes ill-defined, leaving absolute zero without a meaningful thermodynamic characterization.